rasmuskl/ReSharperCourse/README.md

 This is my basic ReSharper (http://www.jetbrains.com/resharper/) course material developed in 2012 - based on ReSharper 6.1, although a lot of the material is still relevant.

 It should provide enough content for 4 to 6 hours of entertainment.
+The course focuses on progressivly harder exercises and hands-on experience over a lot of talk.

 Exercises are generated through the ASP.NET MVC site found in `Source/CourseTasks`.